We only run around 5 minutes of ads and trailers before our feature films – so please plan accordingly.

 We serve wine and beer for our patrons 21 years and older.
 You must have a valid I.D. or U.S. Passport in order to purchase beer or wine.
 Patrons may purchase only one beverage per person at a time and obey all rules of the house — please enjoy responsibly.
 As always, we encourage all guests to utilize public transportation.

 We offer gift cards, for sale and use at either of our locations.
 Choose any denomination between $10.00 and $100.00 – cards can be used for MOVIE tickets or concession items!
-Gift cards are available at the box office only.
+Gift cards are available at the box office or you can BUY GIFT CARDS ONLINE HERE!
+Online gift cards can be exchanged at the box office for physical cards.
 We cannot sell gift cards via telephone or mail.

 Somerville Theatre has 5 auditoriums.
 All are fully accessible via elevator.
 All have hearing assistive devices available.
 All have Dolby 5.1 or 7.1 Digital Sound.